 (B) The results of the reviews, along with any recommendations, must be documented.
 Each review report must identify conditions that are adverse to the proper performance of the access authorization program, the cause of the condition(s), and, when appropriate, recommend corrective actions, and corrective actions taken.
 The licensee shall review the findings and take any additional corrective actions necessary to preclude repetition of the condition, including reassessment of the deficient areas where indicated.

-(C) Review records must be maintained for inspection by the agency in accordance with subsection (mm) of this section.
+(C) Review records must be maintained for inspection by the department in accordance with subsection (mm) of this section.

 (9) Security program.